 Submissions are invited under the following broad categories:

-One of the primary functions of the QMiP Bulletin is to provide a platform for publicising and reviewing events.
+One of the primary functions of the QMiP Bulletin is to provide a platform for publicising and reviewing qualitative research events.

 Manuscripts should be prepared according to the British Psychological Society’s Style Guide.